 Mercystar paused.
 Then, oddly, she glanced at Lightsong.
 “Do you believe this?”

-He frowned to himself.
 Why did people look toward him so often?
 He did his best to discourage such behavior.
 And yet, they still tended to act like he was some kind of moral authority.

 “I think that. . .preparation would be wise for this event,” he said.
 “Though, of course, the same can be said for dinner.”